Timothy Snyder being interviewed in a museum

 Videos

-Ukraine’s democratic resilience has made it a model for pluralism and civic agency around the world.
-Professor Snyder argues that its victory over tyrannical Russia is essential for global democratic renewal and global resistance to authoritarianism.
+Ukraine’s democratic resilience has made it a model for pluralism and civic agency worldwide.
+Professor Snyder argues that Ukraine’s victory over Russian tyranny is essential for renewing democracy and resisting authoritarianism globally.

-Professor Snyder presents Ukraine as central to twentieth-century transitions from empire to integration.
-He challenges assumptions that Ukraine is or ever was peripheral to global affairs, showing how its history reshapes global narratives.
+Professor Snyder explains how Ukraine embodies most of the major themes of European and world history, and demonstrates its centrality to twentieth-century transitions from empire to integration.
+He refutes assumptions that Ukraine is, or ever was, peripheral to global affairs

 Books